earvinLi/coder-evolution/README.md

 6. A lot of thanks to [React](https://reactjs.org/), [Redux](https://redux.js.org/) and [Material-UI](https://material-ui.com/) for a good looking UI and the user-frindliness of Coder Evolution.

 7. Besides the article section, a code section will be constructed with the help of [CodeMirror](https://codemirror.net/), which tries to help coders play with and share their proud code works.

+## Todo Priorities (Issues)

+1. Optimize markdown text display especially how code is highlighted.
+2. Add adding an article, adding an article list and putting an article into a list functionalities with related database designs and changes.
+3. Implement user authentication and management with Cognito to give users needed privileges.
+This also requires medium to big data structure changes.
+4. Add Jest tests for the frontend.
+5. Implement local development capabilities using Docker Compose for easier development and testing.

 ---